Air Fryer Energy Cost Calculator

 FAQ: Does Air Fryer Increase Electric Bill?

 Yes, but minimally.
 A typical household using an air fryer 20 minutes daily will see their electric bill increase by $1.50-3.00 per month.
-Compare that to the $3.50-7.00 monthly increase from equivalent oven use — you’re still saving money.
+Compare that to the $3.50-7.00 monthly increase from equivalent oven use - you’re still saving money.
+Keeping your air fryer clean also helps maintain peak efficiency - learn the essentials in our how to clean your air fryer guide.

 The real question isn’t whether it increases your bill, but whether it increases it less than your current cooking method.
 For most air fryer users replacing oven time, the answer is yes.